BerkeleyLearnVerify/Scenic/docs/options.rst

 			Additionally, the :term:`actions` taken by each agent at each time step of a dynamic simulation are printed.

+	This option can be configured from the Python API using `scenic.setDebuggingOptions`.

 .. option:: --show-params

 	Show values of :term:`global parameters` for each generated scene.